UNMC Chronic HIV infection and Aging in NeuroAIDS (CHAIN) Center (NIH P30 MH062261)

 - *Mentor's NIH biosketch, if applicable

 - Detailed Budget (NIH format-form page 4) - Developmental grants can be awarded for up to $50,000 for one year.

 - *Research Proposal: divided into Specific Aims (one page), Research Strategy (Significance, Innovation, and Approach; three pages), and References.
 References do not count against the three pages.

 - Letters of support.
 Letters of support from mentors and/or collaborators are welcome.
 Up to two letters of support can be submitted with the application.

-Convert and combine the final document into one PDF file and email to Robin Taylor before 5:00 p.m.
-Central Time, Monday, December 18, 2017.
+Convert and combine the final documents into one PDF file and email to Robin Taylor before 5:00 p.m.
+Central Time, Friday, February 22, 2019.

 Requirements and restrictions

-- Funds cannot be used to support faculty salary.
+- Funds cannot be used to support tenured faculty salary.